sakanomichi/SillyTavern-LorebookStickySort/README.md

 # Lorebook Sticky Sort

-Automatically remembers your preferred sort order for each lorebook.
+A SillyTavern extension that enables it to automatically remember your preferred sort order for each individual lorebook.

+## Why Use This?

+If you frequently switch between lorebooks that need different sort orders (e.g., Custom order for a specific type of lorebook vs UID order for a memory book), this extension eliminates the need to manually change sorting every time you switch.
+This was my personal pain point and why I made this.

 ## Features